FAQ

 Are your workshops physically demanding?

-Bring a camera with manual settings, wide-angle and telephoto lenses, a sturdy tripod, ND filters, extra batteries and memory cards, and rain protection for your gear.
-A drone is optional but highly recommended.
-I’ll provide a detailed gear checklist before the workshop.
+A camera with manual controls, wide-angle and telephoto lenses, a sturdy tripod, ND filters, extra batteries, plenty of memory cards, and rain protection.

 Can I bring a drone?
 What are the rules?